Definition of 'caveat'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Now, one or two caveats are worth making.
 Times, Sunday Times (2016)He had ignored warnings, caveats and evidence.
 Times, Sunday Times (2016)There is one caveat, though.
 The Sun (2017)But do bear in mind those caveats.
 Times, Sunday Times (2013)But they have come with one big caveat.
 Times, Sunday Times (2011)The show ended without a chance for me to add my caveat.
 Times, Sunday Times (2008)There remain important caveats about property investment.
 Times, Sunday Times (2009)The most important caveat is not to mix managerial units and entrepreneurial ones.
 THE ESSENTIAL DRUCKER (2001)The important caveat is that they are not just doing it for money.
 Times, Sunday Times (2013)But there is one huge caveat.
 Times, Sunday Times (2012)Of course, the usual caveats apply.
 PLACEBO: The Belief Effect (2003)It is an interesting notion, though there are some huge caveats.
 Times, Sunday Times (2013)With that caveat in mind, all organisations understand measurement by money.
 Training with N.L.P.
 (1994)There is one big caveat, though.
 Times, Sunday Times (2014)Of course, it comes with all the usual caveats.
 Times, Sunday Times (2012)Before playing these three cards, one should bear in mind two powerful caveats.
 Times, Sunday Times (2015)All of which is fine, with one or two caveats.
-Times, Sunday Times (2013)Finally, let me add two caveats necessary in a church culture of gaping wounds and infinite needs.
-Christianity Today (2000)I say that with just the one caveat.
+Times, Sunday Times (2013)I say that with just the one caveat.
 Times, Sunday Times (2011)It adds that it provides clear information about all the genetic variants tested, with any relevant caveats and warnings.
 Times, Sunday Times (2015)We should add some caveats.
 Times, Sunday Times (2013)But the usual caveats, political risk and iron ore prices in particular, still apply.
 Times, Sunday Times (2013)With those caveats in mind, here's the lowdown.
 Times, Sunday Times (2007)

 Trends of 'caveat'